スキップする

 Australian wool production forecast

-The latest Australian Wool Production Forecasting Committee's forecast of shorn wool production for 2024/25 is 280 million kilograms greasy.
+The latest Australian Wool Production Forecasting Committee's (AWPFC) third forecast of shorn wool production for 2025/26 season is 244.7 million kilograms greasy.
+This is 12% lower than the 2024/25 estimate and a 6.8 Mkg greasy downward revision of the August 2025 forecast.

-The latest Australian Wool Production Forecasting Committee's forecast of shorn wool production for 2024/25 is 280 million kilograms greasy.
+The latest Australian Wool Production Forecasting Committee's (AWPFC) third forecast of shorn wool production for 2025/26 season is 244.7 million kilograms greasy.

 Average cut per head is expected to be comparable with 2023/24, at 4.45kg greasy, down 0.2%.